 How do you know if someone has insurance to cover your dog bite injury?

 You can ask the owner of the dog if they have insurance, but do not rely solely on what they tell you.
 The dog’s owner may be reluctant to give you that information or may even deny that he or she has insurance in order to keep you from making a claim.
 It is critical that you contact an experienced dog bite attorney to find out if the dog owner has insurance to compensate you for your injuries, medical bills, lost wages, and any future medical expenses.
-The Attorneys at the Law Offices of Edward A. Smith can help you find out if there is insurance coverage.
+The Attorneys at the Edward A Smith Law Offices can help you find out if there is insurance coverage.

 If you were bitten by a dog, you might have a lot of questions that only an experienced dog bite lawyer can answer.
-The Sacramento Dog Bite Attorneys at The Law Offices of Edward A. Smith can answer your questions and provide a free evaluation of your dog bite claim.
+The Sacramento Dog Bite Attorneys at The Edward A Smith Law Offices can answer your questions and provide a free evaluation of your dog bite claim.
 Our office works on a contingency basis so we only get paid when you receive your compensation for your injuries.
 Contact our office at 916-921-6400, www.autoaccident.com.